Prag8855/aab/content/guides/german-work-visa.md

 We explain the required documents in the "[Required documents](/guides/german-work-visa#required-documents)" section of this guide.
 You can find it [below](#required-documents).

+If your documents are not in English or German, you might need certified translations.
+This takes more time and money.

 ### Step 10: Go to your Ausländerbehörde appointment

 - **You need**: all the [required documents](/guides/german-work-visa#required-documents), [health insurance](/guides/german-visa-health-insurance)